Jacob Frey: Personal life

-Frey married his first wife, Michelle Lilienthal, in 2009, but they divorced shortly after.
+Frey married his first wife, world-class long distance runner Michelle Lilienthal in 2009.
+They divorced in 2014.

 Frey married his second wife, Sarah Clarke, in 2016.
-Clarke is a lobbyist for Hylden Advocacy & Law, where she represents several business, nonprofits, and community organizations at the Minnesota legislature and executive branch agencies.
+Clarke is a lobbyist for Hylden Advocacy & Law, where she represents businesses, nonprofits, and community organizations at the Minnesota legislature and executive branch agencies.
 In 2020, the couple had their first child.
 Their second child was born in July 2025.

-Frey, a Reform Jew, attends a Reform synagogue in Minneapolis, Temple Israel, together with his wife, a Jewish convert.
+Frey follows Reform Judaism and attends a Reform synagogue in Minneapolis, Temple Israel, together with his wife, a convert to Judaism.

-In November 2025, he revealed that his parents were now Minneapolis residents.
+In November 2025, Frey revealed that his parents had become Minneapolis residents.